Universal momentum distributions for the spin-singlet NN channels

 Such an integral is dimensionless and can be compared with the $ a_2^d $ value for the bound-state wave function.

-Now, one can also compare quantitatively the weight of high-momentum components for the singlet and triplet channels by using the ratio [18]:
+Now, one can also quantitatively compare the weights of high-momentum components for the singlet and triplet channels using the ratio [18]

 $ \eta(q) = A_s(q)/(a_2^d+A_t(q)). $